openradar/AMS_radar_in_the_cloud/starting_ec2_instance.rst

 and, finally, to start the Jupyer notebook server and connect to it using a web browser.

-First: Stanting an EC2 instance
+First: Starting an EC2 instance
 -------------------------------
 1) Point your browser at https://aws.amazon.com/ and click "sign into the console" in the top right hand corner.
 2) Log in with the credentials you generated using the pre-course instructions,